aramboyajyan/drupal-7-boilerplate-theme/README.md

 - [Glyphicons](http://glyphicons.com) with Bootstrap styles
 - Support for adding custom tracking scripts (Google Analytics, Piwik, Woopra, Gauge etc.)

+### Note

+There is another [Ultima theme](https://drupal.org/sandbox/topsitemakers/1825322) repository on Drupal.org; the reason this is on GitHub is that it is much more opinionated and contains third-party libraries.
+Check out the code of both themes to see which one works better for you.

 ### Credits

 [Twitter Bootstrap](http://twitter.github.com/bootstrap)